gcpeixoto/gcpeixoto.github.io/_includes/components/courses/grad/calcnum.md

 ##### Movies

-List of movies talking about mathematics, computing, theorems, geniuses.
+List of movies talking about mathematics, computing, theorems, and geniuses.
 Contents directly related to numerical methods are made explicit below.

 - ["Adventures of a Mathematician" (2020)](https://www.imdb.com/title/tt6875374/) (_O Matemático_).
 This movie is an account of how the mathematician [Stanislaw Ulam](https://en.wikipedia.org/wiki/Stanislaw_Ulam), the physicist [Edward Teller](https://en.wikipedia.org/wiki/Edward_Teller), and other scientists began to develop the hydrogen bomb at Los Alamos, USA, in the post-war 1950s.
 Ulam is the inventor of the [Monte-Carlo](https://en.wikipedia.org/wiki/Monte_Carlo_method) numerical method and a pioneer with John Von Neumann to the advent of the computer.
 In a few scenes, Ulam teaches random variables and probability distributions.
-A summary about "The Super" (the hydrogen bomb) can be read [here](https://www.atomicheritage.org/history/hydrogen-bomb-1950).
+A summary of "The Super" (the hydrogen bomb) can be read [here](https://www.atomicheritage.org/history/hydrogen-bomb-1950).

+- ["The Current War" (2017)](https://www.imdb.com/title/tt2140507/) (_A Batalha das Correntes_).
+The dramatic race between Thomas Edison and George Westinghouse (involving Nikola Tesla) to determine who would provide power to the modern world.

 - ["Hidden Figures" (2016)](https://www.imdb.com/title/tt4846340/) (_Estrelas Além do Tempo_).
 In this movie, Taraji Hanson performs [Katherine Johnson](https://abcnews.go.com/US/katherine-johnson-mathematician-real-life-subject-hidden-figures/story?id=69176001), a former NASA's human computer, that uses the Euler's method to compute the John Glenn capsule's back-to-Earth trajectory.

 - ["The Man Who Knew Infinity" (2015)](https://www.imdb.com/title/tt0787524/) (_O Homem que Via o Infinito_).
+The overcoming story of the life and academic career of the mathematician Srinivasa Ramanujan after leaving India for England.
+Ramanujan struggled to present a new theorem-proof to the famous G. H. Hardy and elite scientists at Cambridge, which led him to get his Ph.D. title.

+- ["The Theory of Everything" (2014)](https://www.imdb.com/title/tt2980516/) (_A Teoria de Tudo_).
+The story of Stephen Hawkins.

 - ["The Imitation Game" (2014)](https://www.imdb.com/title/tt2084970/) (_O Jogo da Imitação_).
+On cryptography, this movie is the story of Alan Turing and his friends trying to crack the German "Enigma" code during World War 2.

-- ["A Beautiful Mind" (2001)](https://www.imdb.com/title/tt0268978/?ref_=nv_sr_srsg_0) (_Uma Mente Brilhante_).
-In this movie, Russell Crowe performs John Nash, Nobel in Economics during his Ph.D. trail at Princeton.
+- ["A Beautiful Mind" (2001)](https://www.imdb.com/title/tt0268978/) (_Uma Mente Brilhante_).
+In this movie, Russell Crowe performs John Nash, Nobel in Economics during his Ph.D. trial at Princeton.
 Nash's thesis was related to Game Theory, where **fixed-point** theorems are applied.

-- ["Good Will Hunting" (1997)](https://www.imdb.com/title/tt0119217/?ref_=tt_sims_tt_i_1) (_Gênio Indomável_).
+- ["Good Will Hunting" (1997)](https://www.imdb.com/title/tt0119217/) (_Gênio Indomável_).
+The story of Will Hunting, a janitor at MIT with remarkable mathematical skills helped by a psychologist due to his lack of life purpose.

 ##### Videos